By: CS2103T W13-4

 The user executes the command loan list out p/John w/1/11/2019 s/x

-is then called to set the predicate of filteredLoans
+LoansManager#updateFilteredList is then called to set the predicate of filteredLoans;

 Step 4.

-is the index of the first loan in internalList
+(where toUpdate is the index of the first loan in internalList)

 |